-We firmly believe that music plays an important part in the education of the whole person and so the opportunities for group interaction, individual thinking, creativity, appreciation and the development of personal skills are promoted regularly in lessons throughout Key Stage 3 and 4.
+We firmly believe that music plays an important part in the education of the whole person, and so the opportunities for group interaction, individual thinking, creativity, appreciation and development of personal skills are promoted regularly in lessons throughout all Key Stages.

 Meet the Music Department

 The department team consists of two permanent members of staff and five visiting instrumental teachers.
 These are:

 |Mr B Madden||Head of Department|